WICG/inert/README.md

   + similarly, for content like a menu which may be repeatedly shown to the user, avoiding re-rendering this content each time;
-  + a carousel or other type of content cycler (such as a "tweet cycler") which hides non-current items by placing them at a lower z-index than the active item;
+  + a carousel or other type of content cycler (such as a "tweet cycler") which visually hides non-current items by placing them at a lower z-index than the active item, or by setting their `opacity` to zero, and animates transitions between items;
   + "infinitely scrolling" UI which re-uses and/or pre-renders nodes.

 - **On-screen but non-interactive content**